Planning and Development Updates

 PLAN COMMISSION MEETING (4/16/25)

-On April 16, 2025, at 4 p.m. in City Council Chambers (102 N. Neil St.), Plan Commission will consider a petition from the applicant to continue this case to May 21, 2025.
-The applicant has requested this second continuation so they can attend in person and address questions from Plan Commissioners and nearby residents.
-The applicant will not be present for the April 16, 2025 meeting.
-Meeting materials for the April 16th meeting are linked below.
+On April 16, 2025, at 4 p.m. in City Council Chambers (102 N. Neil St.), Plan Commission approved an applicant petition to continue this case to May 21, 2025.
+The applicant requested this continuation so they could attend in person on May 21 and address questions from Plan Commissioners and nearby residents.
+Meeting materials for the April 16 meeting are linked below.

 Plan Commission Agenda for April 16th, 2025